timwebster9/jenkins-tcp-log-fowarder-plugin/README.md

 ### Freestyle Projects

 All that is required is that the plugin is enabled and configured.
+Logs for all jobs will be streamed.

 ### Scripted Pipeline